 This informational webinar will feature a presentation by the UCF team on their project Harnessing the Strength of Inter-Professional Teams to Provide Comprehensive Care for the Farmworkers of Apopka, Florida.
 Drs.
 Simms-Cendan and Peralta will provide key insights on the goals, public health significance, rationale, and results of their award-wining IPE program.
 The UCF team will also share the approaches that led to continued development and growth of IPE initiatives at UCF, as well as challenges and lessons learned.
 Health professions faculty, students, and clinicians will discover best practices and exemplars that they can use to assist with IPE efforts at their home institutions.

 Continuing Education Credits: Eligible attendees may receive one Certified in Public Health (CPH) continuing education credit or one continuing nursing education (CNE) contact hour for participating in this webinar.
 The American Association of Colleges of Nursing (AACN) is an accredited CNE-provider by the American Nurses Credentialing Center’s Commission on Accreditation.
-The Association of Schools and Programs of Public Health (ASPPH) works with the Council on Education for Public Health (CEPH) to provide CPH credits.
+IPEC is a preferred provider for Certified in Public Health (CPH) continuing education credits by the National Board of Public Health Examiners (NBPHE).

 NOTE: This webinar is open to everyone including non-members, communities of interest, practice representatives, and AACN member schools including deans, faculty, staff and students.